 Dog lovers probably won’t be surprised to hear the latest news on why millennials are buying homes.
 It turns out it’s not because of their children or marriages.
-More millennials are entering into home ownership because of their dogs.
-A recent survey by SunTrust Mortgage found that a third of millennials who had already purchased their first homes said they were influenced by the need to have space for a dog.
-And the need to create a dog-friendly yard with space where their pups can roam and play has become a game changer in buying real estate.
+More millennials are entering into homeownership because of their dogs.
+A recent survey by SunTrust Mortgage found that a third of millennials who had already purchased their first homes said the need to have space for a dog influenced their decision.
+And the need to create a dog-friendly yard with an area where their pups can roam and play has become a game-changer in buying real estate.

 Whether you’re a dog, cat or exotic animal lover, your yard is sacred space.
 You want your furry friends to be happy and fulfilled in their home with access to the great outdoors to roam and play.

 But how do you create a dog-friendly yard that caters to their needs?

 Chances are when you daydream about the perfect yard; you’re envisioning a stream of sunlight drenching your pets in natural light.
 That’s a great start but isn’t the whole story.
 Your pets also need enough light to use your yard in twilight or midnight hours.
 After all, nature calls and your dog likely needs to go out and roam or relieve themselves at all hours of the day and night.
 Start with outdoor flood lights that give your pets the light they need to keep them safe, happy and always on alert.

 Dog-friendly yard: Pick the right plants and grasses

 A lush yard full of green grass and plants sounds fabulous in theory but can be dangerous unless executed correctly.
 To create a dog-friend yard, protect your pup from accidental poisoning by choosing non-toxic plants and grasses.
 That means skipping the astroturf and going natural.
 And while you’re at it, make sure those plants are durable that can sustain plenty of rough-housing.